When I was first starting out as a blogger nine years ago, things were totally different.

 List of Popular Affiliate Networks

-- Amazon: Easy to join and use, you can use Amazon Associates to choose from and advertise over one million different products for a 10% commission.
+- Amazon: Easy to join and use, use Amazon Associates to choose from and advertise over one million different products for a 10% commission.
 And a bonus?
 Even if your reader doesn’t buy a specific product but purchases from Amazon, you’ll still receive the commission.

 - ShareASale: Offering pay-per-sale, pay-per-lead, and pay-per-click programs, ShareASale has teamed up with a lot of merchants appropriate for bloggers, like Tailwind and FreshBooks.